Frequently Asked Questions

 What is the Capital Area Runners Training Program?

 The Capital Area Runners Training Program is a year round program for runners of all ability levels that provides expert coaching within a supportive team environment.
 The program offers organized workouts 6 days per week.
-Whether you are a beginner looking to compete in your first race or an experienced marathoner looking to qualify for Boston, with Capital Area Runners you will find the coaching expertise and training partners you’ll need to assist you in achieving your goal.
+No matter what your running goals may be, with Capital Area Runners you will find the coaching expertise and training partners you’ll need to assist you in achieving your goal.

 Who are the program participants?